libra2org/libra2-core/libra2-move/move-examples/move-tutorial/README.md

   └──────────────────
   ```
 * Find a flag that allows you to gather test coverage information, and
-  then experiment with using the `aptos move coverage` command to examine
+  then experiment with using the `libra2 move coverage` command to examine
   coverage statistics and source coverage.

 </details>